We may earn money or products from the companies mentioned in this post.

 Now of course, this isn’t all I packed but it is items I missed when I was there.
 I only went with one pair of jeans (luckily black), a light jacket, a pair of sneakers and flats (I wore out both by the end of the trip), one long sleeve shirt (that also got worn out), no sleeve shirts, shorts, and a skirt.

-Also think about what you will be doing there.
+Also think about what you will be doing there so you can correctly pick your travel outfits for Europe.
 If you’re the kind of person who just plans on adventuring all day, then plan accordingly (sneakers, good ones).
 Or if you are more like me and plan on going out at night, bring dresses and heels.
 Warning, Paris has cobblestones, they aren’t even fun in sneakers so be careful!

-As for my main bag, I chose something that was very versatile, a black Steve Madden cross-body bag.
+As for my main bag, I chose something that was very versatile, a black Steve Madden Crossbody bag.
 The one pictured above isn’t mine, but it’s pretty darn close.
-Cross-bodies are great because they are safer.
+Cross-bodies the best travel purses for Europe because they are safer.
 It’s harder to steal it off of you if it’s across your chest.
 I’m not a fanny pack kid of gal so this was the perfect option for me.
 I also fit everything I needed in there, passport, journal, money, self-made travel guide, sunglasses, and the usual items as well.

 Hope this helps you figure out what to pack for Europe!
 Let me know if you have any questions by commenting below.